Detransition

-Detransition is the cessation or reversal of a transgender identification or of gender transition, temporarily or permanently, through social, legal, and/or medical means.
-The term is distinct from the concept of 'regret', and the decision may be based on a number of reasons, including a shift in gender identity, health concerns, social or economic pressure such as trans healthcare bans, discrimination, stigma, political beliefs, or religious beliefs.
+Detransition is the cessation or reversal of a transgender identification or of gender transition, temporarily or permanently, through social, legal, or medical means.
+This process may be based on a number of reasons, including a shift in gender identity, health concerns, social or economic pressure such as trans healthcare bans, discrimination, stigma, political beliefs, or religious beliefs.
 The estimated prevalence of detransition varies depending on definitions and methodology but is generally found to be rare.

 Some studies use the term retransition rather than detransition, but the term is more commonly used to describe the resumption of transition or transgender identity following a detransition.
 Some organizations with ties to conversion therapy have used detransition narratives to push transphobic rhetoric and legislation.

 Background and terminology

-Gender transition, often shortened to just transition, is the process of a transgender person changing their gender expression and/or sex characteristics to accord with their internal sense of gender identity.
+Gender transition, often shortened to just transition, is the process of a transgender person changing their gender expression or sex characteristics to accord with their internal sense of gender identity.
 Methods of transition vary from person to person, but the process commonly involves social changes (such as clothing, personal name, and pronouns), legal changes (such as changes in legal name and legal gender), and medical/physical changes (such as hormone replacement therapy and gender-affirming surgery).

 Detransition is the process of halting or reversing social, medical, or legal aspects of a gender transition, partially or completely.
 It can be temporary or permanent.
 Detransition and regret over transition are often erroneously conflated, though there are cases of detransition without regret and regret without detransition.
 The terms "primary detransition" and "detransition with identity desistance" have been used to describe those who cease to identify as transgender, while "secondary detransition" and "detransition without identity desistance" are used for those who continue to identify as transgender.
 Retransition is sometimes used as a synonym for detransition but more commonly refers to restarting or resuming a stopped or reversed gender transition.
 Those who undergo detransition are commonly called detransitioners or detrans.

-Desistance has been commonly used in research literature but poorly defined.
-It is commonly being used to refer to children whose gender dysphoria subsides or who cease to identify as transgender during puberty.
+Desistance has been commonly used in research literature but is poorly defined.
+It is commonly used to refer to children whose gender dysphoria subsides or who cease to identify as transgender during puberty.
 These definitions are often conflated.
 The definitions are primarily used to claim that transgender children who desist will identify as cisgender after puberty, based on biased research from the 1960s to 1980s and poor-quality research in the 2000s.
 It is sometimes used to refer to adults who ceased identifying as transgender prior to medically transitioning.

 The term detransition is controversial within the transgender community.
 According to Turban et al., this is because, as with the word transition, it carries an "incorrect implication that gender identity is contingent upon gender affirmation processes".
 The term has become associated with movements that aim to restrict the access of transgender people to transition-related healthcare by over-emphasizing the risk of regret and detransition.